We’re not talking about a campfire exactly. Rather, FIRE is a movement to retire early with enough money to outlast your life expectancy.

 - When using the payment calculator to calculate your annual savings needed assuming a 6% rate of return and 15 years to save, your approximate annual savings needed is $34,094 per year.

 While $34,094 is still a lot of money, it’s more realistic.
 Plus, this calculation still assumes zero net worth as a starting point, 6% rate of return, and 15 years to reach the goal.
 The numbers can look a lot better if you have some net worth as a starting point, if you’re able to earn more than 6% interest, or if you are willing to take more than 15 years to reach your goal.

 Also keep in mind that these calculations assume you will have no income in retirement.
 If you’re willing to have a side hustle or do something to make money, even if it’s a small amount, that income can have a significant impact on the calculations as well.
 Most people who pursue FIRE are planning to have some sort of income from a job that they enjoy, even if it’s just part-time.

 How to Achieve FatFIRE

-If LeanFIRE is a lower expected retirement income, regular FIRE is an average income, then FatFIRE is referring to those who expect to live on a much higher than average income in retirement.
-This category often includes doctors, physicians, surgeons, investment bankers, business owners, attorney’s, accountants, etc. whose income is in excess of $100,000 per year, and they expect to live on at least that much in retirement.
+FatFIRE is referring to those who expect to live on a higher than average income in retirement.
+This category often includes doctors, physicians, surgeons, investment bankers, business owners, attorneys, accountants, etc. whose income is in excess of $100,000 per year, and they expect to live on at least that much in retirement.